LightDark

 88%

-of users say they won’t return to a site after a bad experience
+of users won't return after a bad experience

 75%

-The fix isn’t complicated, but it does require discipline — the discipline to slow down before you speed up.
-Before a single page is built, before a template is chosen, before a single word is written, a website needs a navigational hierarchy — a strategic document that maps every page, every section, and every user pathway.
+A website redesign isn’t complicated, but it does require discipline — the discipline to slow down before you speed up.
+Before a single web page is built, before a design or template is chosen, before a single word is written, a website needs a navigational hierarchy — a strategic document that maps out every page, every section, and every user pathway towards the end goal – revenue.

-Think of it as the architectural blueprint of your digital presence.
-Just as no reputable contractor would begin framing a house without approved drawings, no serious web strategist builds a site without a sitemap and wireframe.
-The difference is staggering — in time saved, in rework avoided, and in the quality of the user experience delivered.
+Think of your website site map as the architectural blueprint of your online digital presence.
+Just as no reputable contractor would begin framing a house without approved drawings, no serious web strategist builds a website without a sitemap and wireframe.

 ✕ Without a Hierarchy Plan